-Details can be found in the framework document above.
+Details can be found in the framework document.

 Reports do not comment in any detail on the Boarding Schools: National Minimum Standards (NMS) but will state clearly any which are deemed not to have been met.
 Schools, and indeed Ofsted, consider the NMS to be a minimum requirement which schools should aim to exceed considerably.

-At the time of writing, it is early days for this framework but as well as giving a judgement on overall effectivenss, inspectors will report back on:
+As well as giving a judgement on overall effectiveness, inspectors will report on:

 The Ofsted report grades both education and boarding in four categories:

 Prospective parents and boarders who are considering a state boarding school or an independent school inspected by Ofsted should read the school’s most recent reports, available at Click here

 Education and boarding reports are usually listed under separate registration numbers.
 To focus on the boarding element, click on ‘Children’s Social Care’ and then check the box entitled ‘Residential and boarding’.
 The education report can normally be found simply by searching under the name of the school.

 There are two government documents which relate to safeguarding and safer recruitment:

 Keeping children safe in education (2020) (KCSIE)